allinurl/goaccess/README.md

   running requests by the hour, or date.

 * **Metrics per Virtual Host**<br>
   Have multiple Virtual Hosts (Server Blocks)?
-A panel that displays which virtual host is consuming most of the web server resources.
+It features a panel that displays which virtual host is consuming most of the web server resources.

 * **Color Scheme Customizable**<br>
   Tailor GoAccess to suit your own color taste/schemes.
 Either through the